neos/neos-development-collection/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Neos team members responsible for enforcement reported by opening an issue or contacting them azt hello@neos.io.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Neos team members responsible for enforcement reported by opening an issue or contacting them at hello@neos.io.
 All complaints will be reviewed and investigated promptly and fairly.

 All Neos team members are obligated to respect the privacy and security of the